Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Jim is survived by his wife, Janis of Lacey, Washington; two adult children, Deborah Barnett (husband, John) of Olympia, Washington, and C.J.
 Chastain (wife, Carrie) of Montesano, Washington; as well as adopted son, Klaus Neumann (wife, Oana) of Freising, Germany.
 Jim was “Papa” to four grown grandchildren, Ashley, Brian, Kaleb and Mackenzie, and enjoyed attending their various activities, sporting events, and staying current on their changing lives (school and jobs) as they grew into adults.

 Family and friends are invited to gather together to celebrate Jim’s life on Saturday, November 23, 2019 at 2:00 p.m. at South Sound Manor, 455 North St. SE, Tumwater, WA 98501.
 Please bring your fond memories and stories to share.
 If desired, in lieu of flowers, memorial contributions may be made to the following non-profits (click on name):

 - Cheyenne River Youth Project

-NO FLOWERS, PLEASE.To send flowers to the family of James Chastain, please visit Tribute Store
+NO FLOWERS, PLEASE.To send flowers to the family or plant a tree in memory of James Chastain, please visit Tribute Store